JW-Flo/JW-Site/ASTRO_DEPRECATED.md

-# Astro (jw-immersive) Application Deprecated
+# Astro (jw-immersive) Application Fully Removed

-The former marketing/landing Astro app `jw-immersive` is no longer deployed.
+The former marketing/landing Astro app `jw-immersive` has been removed from the repository (directory deleted) and its Cloudflare Pages workflow disabled and slated for deletion.

 ## Replacement

-The functionality and surface now lives in the `atlasit-console` Cloudflare Worker (see parent monorepo `Project-AtlasIT`), which serves:
+All user-facing dashboard and mock API functionality lives in the `atlasit-console` Cloudflare Worker (primary platform repo).
+Active routes:

 - `/console*`
 - `/access-requests*`